abdelrahmanatefmorsy/icpc-psu/README.md

 - **JavaScript**: For dynamic behavior and client-side interactivity.
 - **Python**: For backend logic and server-side programming.
 - **Django Framework**: For building the backend with Python, handling database operations, and managing the overall structure of the web application.

+## Future Features

+- **Rating and Reviews**: Allow users to rate and leave reviews on courses to help others make informed decisions.
+- **Course Certification**: Provide certificates for users who complete a course successfully.
+- **User Messaging**: Add a messaging system for users to interact with instructors or fellow students.
+- **Instructor Dashboard**: Add a dashboard for course Publisher to manage their courses, Users, and video content more efficiently.